University of Minnesota System

-The university has one of the largest endowments among public universities in the U.S., and also receives annual funding from the State of Minnesota.
+The university system receives annual funding from the State of Minnesota.

 Campuses

-The flagship Twin Cities campus is the largest in the system, with a total enrollment of 50,943 students (undergraduate, graduate, professional, and non-degree included) Crookston had 2,810; Duluth had 11,040; Morris had 1,554; and Rochester had 533, bringing the system-wide total to 66,880 for fall semester 2018.
+The flagship Twin Cities campus is the largest in the system, with a total enrollment of 50,943 students (undergraduate, graduate, professional, and non-degree included) in fall 2018.
+In the same year Crookston had 2,810, Duluth had 11,040, Morris had 1,554, and Rochester had 533, bringing the system-wide total to 66,880.

 The colors of the university, which are used system-wide, are maroon and gold.